ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 |resource_reference|string| {{rs-register-resource-handle}} of {{&SELF}}|
 |instance_id| string| {{rs-register-resource-handle}} of {{&SELF}}|
 |introspection_endpoint|string| {{rs-register-resource-handle}} of {{&SELF}}|
+{: title="Initial contents of the GNAP Resource Set Registration Response Parameters Registry." }

 ## GNAP RS-Facing Discovery Document Fields {#IANA-rs-discovery}

 This document defines a means to for a GNAP AS to be discovered by a GNAP RS, for which IANA is asked to create and maintain a new registry titled "GNAP RS-Facing Discovery Document Fields".
 Initial values for this registry are given in {{IANA-rs-discovery-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Expert Review registration policy {{?RFC8126}}.

-The Designated Expert (DE) is expected to ensure that all registrations follow the template presented in {{IANA-rs-discovery-template}}.
+The Designated Expert (DE) is expected to ensure that:

+- all registrations follow the template presented in {{IANA-rs-discovery-template}}.
-The DE is expected to ensure that the claim's definition is sufficiently orthogonal to other claims defined in the registry so as avoid overlapping functionality.
+- the claim's definition is sufficiently orthogonal to other claims defined in the registry so as avoid overlapping functionality.
-The DE is expected to ensure that the claim's definition specifies the syntax and semantics of the claim in sufficient detail to allow for RS to be able to communicate with the AS.
+- the claim's definition specifies the syntax and semantics of the claim in sufficient detail to allow for RS to be able to communicate with the AS.

 ### Registry Template {#IANA-rs-discovery-template}